dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 Operating systems by themselves are useless, they exist solely to enable applications to be run.

-Stable application interface is the crucial invention that enables applications: without it every application would have to be ported to every combination of hardware in existence, an untenable task[^1].
+Stable interface is the crucial invention that enables applications: without it every application would have to be ported to every combination of hardware in existence, an untenable task[^1].

 ## Linux distributions are operating systems